How to Get Claude Sonnet 4.5 Back: Build Your Portal - UPDATED

 This does not restore Sonnet 4.5 inside the Claude app.
 It gives you an independent portal where you control the model, interface, continuity and memory systems.

-This is the step-by-step setup guide for the free Claude Sonnet 4.5 basic companion portal.
+This is the step-by-step setup guide for the free Claude Sonnet 4.5 threaded companion portal.

 You do not need coding experience.
 Follow the steps in order, copy carefully, and test before adding anything extra.

 You can request the free starter files at any point.
 You do not need to finish reading the whole guide before asking.
-Request the Sonnet basic pack when you are ready, then come back to the steps and build at your own pace.
+Request the Sonnet 4.5 threaded starter pack when you are ready, then come back to the steps and build at your own pace.

 What You'll Need